4: The Chalk

 Legend has it that the Westbury White Horse, under Bratton Camp Iron Age hillfort in Wiltshire, was originally cut to commemorate King Alfred's victory at the Battle of Eoandun here in 878.
 In fact, it dates to the 1600s.

 Among others that you might see, the Bulford Kiwi near Amesbury was carved by New Zealand troops after WW1.
-Yet another White Horse (have these people no imagination!), that you see when disappearing into the Channel Tunnel at Folkestone, was the realisation of a bureaucrat's promotional dream in 2003.
+Yet another White Horse, which you see when disappearing into the Channel Tunnel at Folkestone, was the realisation of a bureaucrat's promotional dream in 2003.
 There is a giant lion on the hillside beneath Whipsnade Zoo in the Chilterns, apparently carved there in 1933 at the behest of.......Whipsnade Zoo.

 Next: Link.
 Chilling Out